Lora-Marie Bernard is a Texas author who writes non-fiction stories about the state’s resources and historical figures.

 As an adult, she worked for the Fort Worth Star-Telegram, a Pulitzer prize-winning newspaper that heralded itself as “Where the West Begins.”
 From there she moved to Houston/Galveston where she lived on the island.

 It was along the state’s coastal prairies that she became an award-winning crime, public affairs, and investigative journalist.
 In the birthplace of Texas, she developed a desire to tell historical stories through a modern lens.

-She graduated from the Mayborn School of Journalism at the University of North Texas and has almost completed graduate studies at Harvard University.
+She graduated from the Mayborn School of Journalism at the University of North Texas and will complete graduate studies at Harvard University next year.

-Her schedule calls for her to graduate in May 2018 with a Master of Liberal Arts, extension studies.
-She will receive a concentration in multimedia journalism with a graduate certificate in museum studies.
+Her schedule calls for her to graduate with a Master of Liberal Arts in extension studies.
+She will have a concentration in multimedia journalism with a graduate certificate in museum studies.

 Today, she is the president of Berloma.com, a media outreach firm that specializes in turning traditional storytelling on its head through cutting-edge technology.